black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-Ikraan/Profile.md

 **About Me**

 ####  Hello there!
 My name is Ikraan Ahmed, Iki for short.
 I am 28 years old and I am from Birmingham, UK.
 I was born in the Netherlands but grew up in North London.
-I am a law graduate, completed LLB course at Wolverhampton University.
-I am currently a Black Codher bootcamp student👩‍🎓
+I am a law graduate, completed LLB law at Wolverhampton University; with administerative, customer service experience; currently seeking to change career paths and seeking an opportunity within the technology field.
+I am currently a Black Codher Full-stack developer Daly Cohort bootcamp student👩‍🎓

 *`Education`*